ellienonekomimi/ReIndev-GamerulesMod/readme.md

 Sets the given gamerule's value to a new value.

 # Gamerules Added
-keepInventory, doDaylightCycle, mobGriefing, tntExplodes, doNightmares, allowSurvivalSprinting, doFireTick, playersSleepingPercentage
+keepInventory, doDaylightCycle, mobGriefing, tntExplodes, doNightmares, allowSurvivalSprinting, doFireTick, playersSleepingPercentage, doLightning